-Table 34.13: Pipeline back-end
+Table 33.13: Pipeline back-end

-Field name Field type Description f_init Function pointer Function to initialize the back-end of the current pipeline instance.
-Typical work implemented by this function for the current pipeline instance: Memory allocation; Parse the pipeline type specific arguments; Initialize the pipeline input ports, output ports and tables, interconnect input ports to tables; Set the message handlers. f_free Function pointer Function to free the resources allocated by the back-end of the current pipeline instance. f_run Function pointer Set to NULL for pipelines implemented using the DPDK library librate_pipeline (typical case), and to non-NULL otherwise.
-This mechanism is made available to support quick integration of legacy code.
-This function is expected to provide the packet processing related code to be called as part of the CPU thread dispatch loop, so this function is not allowed to contain an infinite loop. f_timer Function pointer Function to read the pipeline input message queues, handle the request messages, create response messages and write the response queues.
-The format of request and response messages is defined by each pipeline type, with the exception of some requests which are mandatory for all pipelines (e.g. ping, statistics). f_track Function pointer See section Tracking pipeline output port to physical link
+Field Field type Description name f_init Function Function to initialize Function to initialize the back-end of the current pipeline instance.
+Typ- pointer ical work implemented by this function for the current pipeline instance: Memory allocation; Parse the pipeline type specific arguments; Initial- ize the pipeline input ports, output ports and tables, interconnect input ports to tables; Set the message handlers. f_free Function Function to free the resources allocated by the back-end of the current pointer pipeline instance. f_run Function Set to NULL for pipelines implemented using the DPDK library li- pointer brte_pipeline (typical case), and to non-NULL otherwise.
+This mech- anism is made available to support quick integration of legacy code.
+This function is expected to provide the packet processing related code to be called as part of the CPU thread dispatch loop, so this function is not allowed to contain an infinite loop. f_timer Function Function to read the pipeline input message queues, handle the re- pointer quest messages, create response messages and write the response queues.
+The format of request and response messages is defined by each pipeline type, with the exception of some requests which are mandatory for all pipelines (e.g. ping, statistics). f_track Function See section Tracking pipeline output port to physical link pointer

-Table 34.14: Pipeline front-end
+Table 33.14: Pipeline front-end